googlefonts/googlefonts.github.io/gf-guide/variable.md

 In 2021, only one desktop application use the STAT table: Microsoft Office for Mac (version 16.46, February 2021 update).
 However, Indesign, Sketch and other pro type setting applications provide sliders for users to select individual axis locations.

+According to the Google Fonts specification, every instance that is allowed to be a part of the `fvar` table should also be listed in the STAT table with equivalent values and names.
+However, the STAT table can also include axis values with string labels which can add extra style variants.
+This means that fonts with a `wght` axis range of 1 to 1000 can have named instances in the STAT table for the 1 (Hairline) and 1000 (ExtraBlack) positions for desktop applications that could make use of this table information.

+The above is particularly crucial for variable fonts that only include custom axes.
+The STAT table with a full set of style variants defined for all the custom axes will provide richer information about the axes of variation and individual styles within the family.
+You can inspect [Sixtyfour](https://fonts.google.com/specimen/Sixtyfour) as a reference.

 ## Instantiated Static Fonts

 The fonts API is a system used by millions of people, with lots of different software, and so the system tries to support them all as best as it can - especially with 'backwards compatible' changes that do not "break" existing usage.